Hyperbolic Geometry of Superstring Perturbation Theory: Matrices for Fenchel-Nielsen Coordinates

 which is the hyperbolic metric for the Poincar\'e upper half-plane $\mathbb{H}$, as it should be.
 The local canonical coordinate around the puncture $w$ given by \eqref{local coordinate for the cusp at infinity} is unique modulo a phase factor.
-If the fixed point of the parabolic element corresponding to the cusp is at a finite point $x$ on the real axis of upper-half plane, then the local coordinate is given by
+If the fixed point of the parabolic element corresponding to the cusp is at a finite point $x$ on the real axis of the upper half-plane, then the local coordinate is given by

-Before using the proposed choice of local coordinates for constructing the off-shell amplitudes, it is important to ensure that it satisfies the gluing-compatibility requirement.
-For this, we should first answer the following question: {\it What are the local coordinates induced around the punctures on the surface obtained via plumbing fixture of hyperbolic Riemann surfaces?} To proceed, let us analyze the metric on Riemann surfaces obtained via the plumbing fixture of surfaces which are hyperbolic.
+Before using the proposed choice of local coordinates for constructing off-shell amplitudes, it is important to ensure that it satisfies the gluing-compatibility requirement.
+For this, we should first answer the following question: {\it What are the local coordinates induced around the punctures on the surface obtained via gluing of hyperbolic surfaces?} To proceed, let us analyze the metric on hyperbolic surfaces obtained via the gluing of hyperbolic surfaces.